mpounsett/no-response-issue/no-response-issue.md

 F> expect: status: NOERROR
 F> expect: the SOA record to be present in the answer section F> expect: flag: aa to be present
+F> expect: flag: rd to be present
 F> expect: flag: ad to NOT be present
-F> expect: flag: rd to be present
 F> expect: the OPT record to NOT be present
 F> ~~~~

 ### Testing TCP

+Ask for the SOA record of the zone the server is nominally configured to serve.
+This query is made with no DNS flag bits set and without EDNS.
+This query is to be sent using TCP.

+We expect the SOA record for the zone to be returned in the answer section with the rcode set to NOERROR and the AA and QR bits to be set in the response, RA may also be set [@!RFC1034].
+We do not expect a OPT record to be returned [@!RFC6891].

 Check that TCP queries work: